 \begin{proof}

 We use mathematical induction to prove this proposition.
-Proposition \ref{1} and Proposition \ref{th2} display that the conclusion of Proposition \ref{th3} holds at the time T-1 and T-2.
-We suppose the conclusion holds at the time $t+1$.
+Proposition \ref{1} and Proposition \ref{th2} display that the conclusion of Proposition \ref{th3} holds at times T-1 and T-2.
+We suppose the conclusion holds at time $t+1$.
 Namely,

 Since

 and

 then